 For the specified period in the warranty, from the time of the key turnover to the applicant, the assisted applicant may require the contractor to correct defects or problems arising from their work under the contract.
 Applicants will be provided with a program-managed phone number to call in all warranty needs associated with their application.

 Upon receipt of applicant warranty request, the program will review the applicant scope of work to determine if their claim is a valid warranty request.
-The call and subsequent disposition will be logged into the warranty module within the system of record and if required, the GC will be notified of the claim.
-The GC will then be required to address the warranty claim and report back to the program when complete.
-The program will ensure that the work is complete to the satisfaction of the program applicant and will close the warranty ticket within database of record.
+The call and subsequent disposition will be logged into the warranty module within the system of record and if required, the contractor will be notified of the claim.
+The contractor will then be required to address the warranty claim and report back to the program when complete.
+The program will ensure that the work is complete to the reasonable satisfaction of the program applicant and will close the warranty ticket within database of record.

 Construction